uschiLaa/galahr/README.md

 <!-- badges: end -->

-A GUI to Assist Learning About High dimensions in R, galahr provides a GUI to the `tourr` package based on `shiny` and `plotly`.
+galahr, a GUI to Assist Learning About High dimensions in R, provides a GUI to the `tourr` package based on `shiny` and `plotly`.
 Upload your dataset and use the input panel to select settings for the tour and display, move to the results panel to play the tour animation.